 Once the items have been picked, packed, and prepped for shipping, payment is captured, and the goods are on their way to the customer.

-Transforming the customer experience with great order management
+Transform the customer experience with great order management

-Providing flexible shipping/delivery options
+Provide flexible shipping/delivery options

-Offering self-service order status and returns
+Offer self-service order status and returns

 Customers should be able to check order status and receive updates on their terms, including text and email updates.
 They should also be able to change shipping details.
 Returns, too, should be self-serve, including printout return labels and choosing how and where to return an item.